Unsupervised Unfolded rPCA (U2-rPCA): Deep Interpretable Clutter Filtering for Ultrasound Microvascular Imaging: CONCLUSION

 \section{CONCLUSION}

-This paper proposes an unsupervised unfolded rPCA clutter filtering method named U\textsuperscript{2}-rPCA for ultrasound microvascular imaging.
+This paper proposes the U\textsuperscript{2}-rPCA clutter filter for ultrasound microvascular imaging.
 The network was unfolded from an IRLS-rPCA baseline and trained in an unsupervised manner with mathematical interpretability.
 Experimental validations on the \textit{in-silico} and public \textit{in-vivo} datasets demonstrated the outperformance of U\textsuperscript{2}-rPCA when compared with the SVD method, the rPCA baseline, and another deep learning-based clutter filter.
 The effectiveness of the modules that construct U\textsuperscript{2}-rPCA was validated through ablation studies.
-Improving the training scheme and introducing semi-supervised learning to strengthen the performance of the proposed method are the future work of this paper.
+Improving the training scheme and introducing semi-supervised learning to strengthen the performance of extracting micro blood flow signals are the future work of this paper.